Tenements-facades-project/wrofacade/docs/index.markdown

 making use of different technologies and providing different capabilities (e.g. support of different types of requirements passed by the user).

+Unfortunately, the concept has not been entirely implemented (e.g. style requirements are not supported at this moment).

 ### Technology and implementation

 Technologies that have been used:

-- **split grammars** - grammar-based models can generate new facades' images as well as new facade's segmentation masks; in such models, the generation process is more controllable than in the case of deep generative models (like GANs) and the output shape is varying, so this type of models provides an option to set e.g. height to width ration of the output or the number of floors
+- **split grammars** - grammar-based models can generate new facades' images as well as new facades' segmentation masks; in such models, the generation process is more controllable than in the case of deep generative models (like GANs) and the output shape is varying, so using them carries a possibility of setting e.g. height to width ration of the output or the number of floors
-- **deep facades segmentation models** - such models enable a user to obtain an accurate segmentation mask of a facade the user provides
+- **deep facades segmentation models** - such models enable a user to obtain an accurate segmentation mask of a facade the user provides; such a mask may be used further by a translation model to generate a new facade with layout similar to the facade provided by the user
-- **Generative Adversarial Networks (GANs)** - generative deep neural networks
+- **Generative Adversarial Networks (GANs)** - generative deep neural networks; these are black-box models, which behavior is hard to control or explain, but they provide extraordinary modelling capabilities and achieve incredible results even in the case of really complex pattern to learn

 The project is implemented in Python.

-Unfortunately, not all project goals have been achieved.
-Having said this, authors believe that the system architecture they designed has a great potential.
+As it was mentioned in the previous section, the implementation is not entirely complete at the moment.
+However, a framework is implemented, as well as a few of very useful technologies.
 Learn more about used AI technologies [here]({{ site.baseurl }}{% link technologies.md %}).

 ### Contributors